mbeavitt/gofl/README.md

 ## The Game of Life

 This is a simple implementation of Conway's "The Game of Life" in the C programming language.
-It is written for installation and execution on mac os operating systems.
+It is written for installation and execution on unix.
 It uses Raylib for graphics.

 Controls: